Hyundai i30 N TCR Customers Take Second WTCR Title | Hyundai N

 Unsurprisingly, given the pace of the car and the two teammates, the BRC Hyundai N Squadra Corse also finished the season well placed in the teams’ championship.
 The outfit started the Sepang weekend with a chance of taking the title – a result that would also see them succeed another Hyundai customer – and with a double podium in the first race in Malaysia closed in on the points’ leaders before the final races.
 Though the duo continued to push, they could only maintain their place in the standings to secure the runner-up spot for BRC Racing Team for the second year in a row.

 The second pair of i30 N TCR – run under the BRC Hyundai N Lukoil Racing Team banner – finished sixth in the points with regular drivers Nicky Catsburg and Augusto Farfus 13th and 15th respectively in the final drivers’ standings.

-In total, Hyundai customers accumulated six pole positions, three fastest laps, 18 podiums and seven wins in a gruelling 30-race season.
-The pinnacle of international Touring Car racing, the 2019 WTCR brought together seven different manufacturers for the most competitive and high-profile series using the incredibly successful TCR regulations.
-Michelisz’s 2019 title, despite challenges from both new names to the series and more familiar rivals confirms the i30 N TCR as the leading car in the category.
+In total, Hyundai customers accumulated six pole positions, three fastest laps, 18 podiums and seven wins in a grueling 30-race season.
+The pinnacle of international Touring Car racing, the 2019 WTCR, brought together seven different manufacturers for the most competitive and high-profile series using the incredibly successful TCR regulations.
+Michelisz’s 2019 title, despite challenges from both new names to the series and more familiar rivals, confirms the i30 N TCR as the leading car in the category.